fbreton06/RRaspPY/README.md

 5) After that you could run your python script from any python interpreter like it was located on your raspberry.
 (Personally I recommand PyScripter for Windows users or Wing for all users especially if you debug multi-threading code) Of course to be able to do that all interfaces that you'll use should be simulated by your host throught commands located in the host module.
-For the moment SMBus, RPi.GPIO, OneWire and Adafruit_ADS1x15 are supported.
+For the moment SMBus, RPi.GPIO and Adafruit_ADS1x15 are supported.
 Feel free to improve this set of hardware support.
 E.g. Adafruit_ADS1x15 support actually only the ADS1115, but it'll be easy to add the
 ADS1015 chip support.
 Maybe you'll encounter few issues with variables that is not defined by the RPi.GPIO stub.
 But in the most of case it should work.